Manitoba Provincial Road 262

-Manitoba Provincial Road 262 is a provincial road in the western region of the Canadian province of Manitoba.
+Provincial Road 262 (PR 262) is a 76.4 km north-south provincial road in the Westman Region of the Canadian province of Manitoba.
+It serves as a loop route off of PTH 10 (John Bracken Highway), connecting Tremaine with Onanole on the south side of Riding Mountain National Park via Minnedosa, Clanwilliam, Hilltop, and Scandinavia.

 Route description

 PR 262 begins at PTH 10/PR 354 at Onanole, and terminates at PTH 10/PTH 24 at Tremaine.

 From Onanole, it travels 18 km southeast before turning south and passing through the community of Scandinavia.
 The road then continues south for 15 km before reaching the village of Clanwilliam, intersecting PR 357 near Hilltop and eastbound PR 265 just north of Clanwilliam.
 After leaving Clanwilliam, PR 262 continues for 14 km to meet PTH 16A (Main Street) in Minnedosa, passing Minnedosa Lake which is located northeast of the town centre.
-Along the way, the road meets eastbound PR 471 just south of Clanwilliam.
+Along the way, the road crosses the Trans Canada Trail and meets the eastbound PR 471 just south of Clanwilliam.

 PR 262 is known as 2nd Avenue S.E. once it enters Minnedosa's town limits.